pbrew529/GettingSharingProject/README.md

 #### For part One of the assignment (Merge test and training data to one set)
 * Loads the data.table library (This allows for faster reading and processing of the data)
-* uses fread to read the test and train raw data sets
+* Uses fread to read the test and train raw data sets
-* uses fread to load the subject and activity data for each observation
+* Uses fread to load the subject and activity data for each observation
-* uses cbind to append subject and activity data to the test and train sets
+* Uses cbind to append subject and activity data to the test and train sets
-* uses rbind to combine the test and training data sets
+* Uses rbind to combine the test and training data sets

 #### For part two of the assignment
 Extracts only the measurements on the mean and standard deviation for each measurement